windwalker46/my-portfolio/projects/project-05.md

 ## How to Use

-1. **Run the Program:** Launch the application using the command:
-- cargo run --release
+1. **Run the Program:** Launch the application using the command: cargo run --release

-2. **Select Path Configuration:**
-- Use default or alternate paths, or provide custom paths interactively.
+2. **Select Path Configuration:** Choose default or custom paths interactively.
 3. **Choose Operation Mode:**
 - Manual shuffle and rename.
 - Automated runs every 30 seconds.